singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 12  }
 ```

-Like a real CD player, the CDP layer class supports storing just one CD at a time.
+Like a real CD player, the CDPlayer class supports storing just one CD at a time.
 The CDs that are not in play are stored in the jukebox.

 ```java
 1   public class CDPlayer {